rosyberti/website/python-course/lists.md

 ----->

-So far in this course, we have examined integers and string as examples of data structures (although we may not have specifically referred to them by that name).
+So far in this course, we have examined integers and strings as examples of data structures (although we may not have specifically referred to them by that name).
 In this lesson, we will explore another data structure called _lists_ - which are arguably one of the most important data structures in the Python programming language.

 ## What Are Lists